 Cows often forage for food in garbage dumps where they end up ingesting foreign objects and plastic bags that accumulate in their guts, with painfully disabling or deadly results.
-Help Animals India funds programs like VSPCA’s Plastic Cow project which enable veterinarians to surgically remove these medically dangerous gastrointestinal obstructions, giving the cows a second chance.
+Help Animals India funds programs like Karuna Society's Plastic Cow Project, where veterinarians surgically remove the tons of deadly plastic that have accumulated inside a cow's stomach.

-Cows also face the growing problem of illegal slaughter in India or illegal transportation to slaughter plants in neighboring countries or the few Indian states where slaughter is legal (notably Kerala).
+Cows also face illegal slaughter in India or illegal transportation to slaughter plants in neighboring countries or the few Indian states where slaughter is legal (notably Kerala).

 While there are approximately 3,600 slaughterhouses operating legally in India, it's estimated that over 30,000 slaughterhouses operate illegally, subjecting the cows to horrendous treatment.
 On their way to slaughter, the cows are transported over long distances under extremely cruel conditions.
-While police and groups like VSPCA are making some progress in shutting down these illegal slaughter and transport operations, the problem is on the rise because nearly all the cows are a byproduct of India's growing (and legal) dairy industry.
+While police and organizations are making some progress in shutting down these illegal slaughter and transport operations, the problem is on the rise because nearly all the cows are a byproduct of India's growing (and legal) dairy industry.
 The nation's 400 million vegetarians (a third of the population) are great consumers of milk and ghee (clarified butter), from cows who will eventually be sent to slaughter.

 One bright spot is the growth of veganism in India.